LRDesign/NinjaScript/README.markdown

 ## Contributing

 To contribute to NinjaScript, fork it on GitHub and issue pull requests.
-Make sure you run the tests; this can be accomplished just by loading the file "SpecRunner.html" in a browser, locally.
-All the test libraries necessary are hosted on http://js-testing.lrdesign.com, so it should just work.
+Make sure you run the tests; `rake test:start` should get you going.

 ## Development